First-Time Domestic Violence Charge in CA

 Many first-time domestic violence charges are resolved through plea bargaining – negotiating with the prosecutor to plead guilty to a lesser charge in exchange for a lighter sentence or dismissed charges.

-While this may seem enticing to avoid trial, the risks of long-term consequences may outweigh short-term benefits.
+While this may seem enticing as a way to avoid trial, the long-term risks may outweigh the short-term benefits.
 Any domestic violence conviction results in a permanent criminal record that can affect your job, housing, custody rights, and immigration status.

 If plea bargaining, try to bargain for alternative programs or counseling instead of pleading to criminal charges.
-But, you need an experienced attorney to secure the best deal possible for your situation.
+You need an experienced attorney to secure a favorable deal for your situation.
 Don’t let a prosecutor pressure you into accepting anything you’re uneasy about.

 Pretrial Process if Pleading Not Guilty